HendrickSimonR/DisFlix/README.md

 }
 ```

 The following code showcases how a row of movies and functional arrows are rendered on the React component.
+This snippet is taken from a loop, which is responsible for rendering different data for each row.

 ### React
 ``` javascript